NiclqsGER/shitty-police-cad/README.md

 <br />
 Give a ⭐️ if you like this project!
 But there will be no further support from my side.
 If you extend the dashboard, please mention the original source (Github)!
+You don't need to ask!